filiperomero2/RT-Metagenomics/back/README.md

 uvicorn main:app --host 127.0.0.1 --port 8000
 ```

 The Electron app spawns uvicorn automatically in production.
-On Windows installers, it runs inside the `rt-meta` WSL distro with `PYTHONPATH` pointing at the bundled `viralunity` directory.
+On Windows installers, it runs inside the `rt-meta` WSL distro from `~/.rt-metagenomics/back/app` with `PYTHONPATH` pointing at the bundled `viralunity` directory.

 ## API documentation